 Photos: Ian Simpson via Derek King

 LAMS Australia Pty LtdAssociate companies LAMS (Africa) Ltd and LAMS Australia Pty Ltd were established, to organise local freight consignments.

 Doctor Humby sent his Stansted Airport Manager Sqn Ldr W. H. "Vince" Furlong to Sydney as Manager of LAMS Australia Pty Ltd. The South African subsidiary began well, but the enthusiastic Humby did not anticipate the Australian Government's crushing protectionism of nationalised Qantas Empire Airways, decreed as "the chosen instrument" for overseas air services.
 Competitors such as Bryan Monkton's Trans Oceanic Airways ran into the same obstructionism.

-On 15 October 1947, LAMS Australia Pty Ltd's Manager W. H. Furlong decided to take the initiative after waiting 4 months for a written response from the Director General Civil Aviation to the two hour interview with Dr. Humby in May.
-He wrote a long letter to DGCA setting out the company's plans to commence Halifax tramp freight flights at Schofields in November.
-He had personally gained approval from RAAF Commanding officer at Schofields for tarmac space and buildings to base 6 to 10 Halifaxes at Schofields.
+On 15 October 1947, LAMS Australia Pty Ltd's Manager W. H. Furlong decided to take the initiative after waiting 4 months for a written response from the Director General Civil Aviation to his two hour interview with Dr. Humby in May.
+Furlong wrote a long letter to DGCA setting out the company's plans to commence Halifax tramp freight flights at Schofieldsin November.
+He had personally gained approval from RAAF Commanding Officer at Schofields for tarmac space and buildings to base 6 to 10 Halifaxes at Schofields.
 LAMS will sell seats for passengers also, offering a free baggage allowance of 100 lbs per passenger.
 The tone of the letter was a statement of what his company was going to do, rather than a subservient request for bureaucratic approval.
 Reaction was swift: